Manchester United lack identity under Jose Mourinho, Raphael Honigstein says

 By Ron Walker

-Jose Mourinho's Manchester United "lack identity" thanks to a "scattergun" transfer approach, Raphael Honigstein told the Sunday Supplement.
+Jose Mourinho's Manchester United "lack identity" thanks to a "scattergun" transfer approach, football journalist Raphael Honigstein told the Sunday Supplement.

 Mourinho has made no secret of his frustration with United's lack of senior signings this summer, bringing in only Shakhtar midfielder Fred to join third-choice goalkeeping addition Lee Grant and right-back Diogo Dalot since the end of last season.